gqmaguirejr/Canvas-tools/README.md

 ## modules-items-in-course-json.py

+### Purpose
-Purpose: To collect information about all of the modules in a course
+ To collect information about all of the modules in a course

-Input:
+### Input

 ```bash
 ./modules-items-in-course-json.py course_id
 ```

+### Output
-Output: outputs a JSON file with the information about each of the modules in the course and each of the module items in a given module
+outputs a JSON file with the information about each of the modules in the course and each of the module items in a given module
 	The file name isof the form: modules-in-course-xxxx.json where xxxx is the course_id

-Example:
+### Example

 ```bash
 ./modules-items-in-course.py 11